Tramper caught short but rescued

 Without a rescue beacon, he tried to spell out 'help' with toilet paper - but ran out before he could finish.

-But a rescue helicopter crew saw the letters and reunited the tramper with his friends and family.
+But a rescue helicopter crew saw the letters h e and reunited the tramper with his friends and family.